 Most major towns had a unique cycle of mystery or miracle plays, up to 48 in a cycle, though not all would be performed in a particular year.
 Lack of clear evidence prevents us from knowing how far back the tradition of mystery plays goes, but we do know that from 1210 they were in the hands of the various craft guilds, taking a section of the story each, performed on or around the festival of Corpus Christi, a movable feast between late May and mid June.
 We now have only a handful of complete or nearly complete cycles: the York, Chester, Towneley, and ‘N Town’ cycles.

-The manuscript of the Shearmen and Taylors’ Pageant was destroyed in a fire at the Birmingham Free Reference Library in 1879.
-As luck would have it, very shortly before in the same year, Coventry antiquarian Thomas Sharp had made a copy, and in 1817 he printed 12 copies “for the purpose of bringing it more immediately to the knowledge of his antiquarian friends.”
+The 1591 manuscript of the Shearmen and Taylors’ Pageant was destroyed, along with many others, in a fire at the Birmingham Free Reference Library in 1879.
+As luck would have it, Coventry antiquarian Thomas Sharp had been busy from 1792 onwards making copies of manuscripts held by the city of Coventry.
+Among the manuscripts he had copied was that of the Shearmen and Taylors’ Pageant, then in Coventry, and in 1817 he had printed 12 copies “for the purpose of bringing it more immediately to the knowledge of his antiquarian friends.”
 He published it again in 1825, in his Dissertation on the Pageants or Dramatic Mysteries Anciently Performed at Coventry, by the Trading Companies of that City.
-Thomas Sharp found out about the survival of the Weavers’ Pageant later and published it through the Abbotsford Club, a Scottish antiquarian society, in 1836.

 In the years that followed, whoever took the throne set the tone, and when the monarch changed, so would the respective fortunes of Catholics and Protestants.
 Edward VI (ruled 1547–1553), Protestant son of Henry VIII and Jane Seymour, reigned after Henry.
 Edward was succeeded by his half-sister and nominal Queen of England, Protestant Lady Jane Grey, for only 9 days in 1553.
 Lady Jane Grey’s attempted reign was an unsuccessful bid to prevent the accession of Mary I (1553–1558), Catholic daughter of Henry VIII and Catherine of Aragon, who was succeeded by Elizabeth I (1558–1603), Protestant daughter of Henry VIII and Anne Boleyn.